 GOBNILP is a C program which uses SCIP ( http://scip.zib.de/ ) to learn Bayesian network structure from complete discrete data (or precomputed local scores).
-The version of GOBNILP that exists in this git repo is only guaranteed to work with SCIP 5.0.1.
-(It has yet to be 'tuned' to account for the changes between SCIP 4.0.0 and SCIP 5.0.1, so performance is typically worse than was the case with SCIP 4.0.0.)
+If the BLAS, LAPACK and LAPACKE libraries are available it can also learn Gaussian BNs from continuous data (see below for more details on that).
+The version of GOBNILP that exists in this git repo is only guaranteed to work with SCIP 6.0.0.
+(It has yet to be 'tuned' to account for the changes between SCIP 4.0.0 and SCIP 6.0.0, so performance is typically worse than was the case with SCIP 4.0.0.)
 This repo also includes simple_gobnilp.py a simplified Python version of GOBNILP which works with Gurobi.

 The 'configure.sh' script mentioned just above copies (and alters) files from SCIP which cannot be included in this repo for licensing reasons.
 If you have CPLEX installed (and accessible to SCIP) be sure to do 'make LPS=cpx' instead of plain 'make' since this will lead to considerably faster solving.
 (Note that if you have installed SCIP with the option "SYM=bliss" then you will need to do 'make SYM=bliss' (or 'make SYM=bliss LPS=cpx').)

 To learn Gaussian networks GOBNILP uses BGe scoring to compute local scores using the BLAS, LAPACK and LAPACKE libraries.
 We have found installing OpenBLAS from source the easiest option (we have only tried with Linux).
 Note that OpenBLAS includes LAPACK and LAPACKE which is particularly convenient.